ULRN Program Admission

 The major offers students two paths of entry:

 - As freshmen.
 Freshmen complete a program of GE preparation under the supervision of the program before beginning the major course or study.
 Freshmen should enroll in CCOE 1010 (Introduction to Cal State LA and the Charter College of Education, 3 units) to satisfy the Cal State LA Introduction to Higher Education requirement and seek advisement from ULRN at orientation or during their first semester of enrollment.
 All freshman students will receive a plan of study toward satisfaction of their GE requirements.

 Entering Cal State LA as a Freshman

 - As junior transfers from a community college.
 Transfer students must have a minimum of 60 transferable units, and should request GE or IGETC certification before transferring.
-Transfer students must complete a short application and have their transcripts reviewed by the program coordinator prior to beginning their course of study, and will enroll in CCOE 3010 (Transfer to Cal State LA and the Charter College of Education, 2 units) their first semester of attendance.
+Transfer students must complete a short application and have their transcripts reviewed by the program coordinator prior to beginning their course of study, and will enroll in CCOE 3010 (College Success and Professional Preparation, 2 units) their first semester of attendance.